 Are there any conflict of interest issues?
-Y/N If yes, do you (assessing officers and decision-makers) have conflicts of interest in assessing this matter?
-Details If yes, detail the steps taken to deal with any perceived or actual conflicts Details
+Do you (assessing officers and decision-makers) have conflicts of interest in assessing this matter?
+Y/N If yes, detail the conflict of interest issues (why the complaint did not meet the definition or threshold of a reasonable suspicion of corrupt conduct) If yes, detail the steps taken to deal with any perceived or actual conflicts Details